pagkly/Zed/Investopedia4/What Is a Licensing Fee.md

 Royalties are usage-based payments for using an asset or property.
 It’s generally a percentage of gross revenue or net profit.
 Meanwhile, a licensing fee is money paid by someone using someone’s property, but this fee is generally a fixed amount.

 Royalties can be collected for things that are also licensed, such as patents.
-A business owner may offer a share of their revenue to the owner of a copyrighted work or to franchisors.
+A business owner may [[Offer|offer]] a share of their revenue to the owner of a copyrighted work or to franchisors.
 On the flip side, a license fee may be used to use a software or the like, which can be paid annually.

 ## Example of a Licensing Fee